Huyletran999/AWS-WorkLogS/content/7-Feedback/_index.md

 The company culture strikes a perfect balance between professionalism and approachability.
 Mutual respect is evident, and while work is taken seriously, the atmosphere remains enjoyable.
 I was particularly impressed by the collective spirit during urgent projects, where everyone, regardless of position, collaborated to support one another.
 This inclusivity made me feel like a true member of the team, not just an intern.

 **6. Internship Policies / Benefits**
-The internship program offers practical benefits, including a fair allowance and flexible working hours when necessary.
+The internship program offers practical benefits, including a fair flexible working hours when necessary.
 Additionally, the opportunity to participate in internal training sessions is a significant advantage that demonstrates the company's investment in talent development.

 ---